henoktilahun/notes_henok/README.md

 - [Linux](./Linux/overview.md)
 - [Cloud](./Cloud/crc.md)

-You can find my blog at [henoktilahun.com](https://www.henoktilahun.com/tag/blogs/)
+You can also find my blog at [henoktilahun.com](https://www.henoktilahun.com/tag/blogs/)

 ## Like what you see?